Free Enneagram Assessment

 What is the Enneagram personality test?

-The Enneagram is a personality framework that identifies nine distinct types based on core motivations, fears, and desires.
-Unlike behavioral assessments, the Enneagram explores why you do things—revealing the deep-seated patterns that drive your thoughts, feelings, and actions.
+The Enneagram is a personality framework that identifies nine types based on core motivations, fears, and desires.
+Unlike behavioral assessments that describe how you act, the Enneagram explains why you act that way.

 Is the Enneagram test free?

-Yes, Crystal offers a completely free Enneagram personality test.
-You can take our assessment and receive instant results with insights into your core type, wing, motivations, and growth path—no credit card or payment required.
+Yes.
+Crystal's Enneagram personality test is completely free.
+You get instant results with your core type, wing, motivations, and growth path.
+No credit card or payment required.

 How long does the Enneagram test take?

-The Enneagram personality test takes approximately 10-15 minutes to complete.
-The assessment includes questions about your thoughts, feelings, and behaviors, and you receive your detailed results immediately after finishing.
+About 10 minutes.
+The test asks questions about your thoughts, feelings, and behaviors, and you get your results as soon as you finish.

 What are the 9 Enneagram types?